backstage/community-plugins/workspaces/rbac/plugins/rbac-backend/README.md

 ### Configure plugins with permission

-In order for the RBAC UI to display available permissions provided by installed plugins, the corresponding plugin IDs must be added to the `app-config.yaml`.
+In order for the RBAC UI to display available permissions provided by installed plugins, add the corresponding plugin IDs to the `app-config.yaml`.

 You can specify the plugins with permission in your application configuration as follows: